 OLS Academy is committed to the success of all its students and as such has placed a high priority on class attendance.
-It is recognized, however, that from time to time, situations may arise where a student may be granted an excused absence but is still available to attend the class virtually.
+It is recognized, however, that from time to time, situations may arise where a student must unavoidably be absent from class but is still available to attend the class virtually.
 This policy is designed to provide guidance around virtual class attendance.
 Virtual class attendance will be an option to students when ALL 3 of the following conditions have been met:

-- 1. Obstacles (weather, government lockdown, etc.) do not prevent the instructor from attending the class to present virtually. - 2.
+- 1. Unavoidable obstacles (weather, government lockdown, etc.) that do not prevent the instructor from attending the class to present virtually. - 2.
 The class for which the student(s) will be absent is an instructor lead, lecture-based class. - 3.
-The student(s) have been excused from class and have made arrangements with the class instructor to attend virtually.
+The student(s) have made arrangements with the class instructor to attend virtually.

 Academy faculty and management believe that in-person learning promotes more student interactivity, focus, and knowledge retention than does virtual presence learning.
 In short, the OLS Academy team believes that in-person learning offers advantages that simply cannot be realized through virtual class attendance.
 For that reason, in-class attendance will always be preferred and promoted over virtual attendance.
+Students wishing to attend a class virtually must be granted permission prior to the start of the class.
+All requests for virtual attendance that have not been received and approved prior to the start of the class, will result in the student being marked as absent for that class.

-1. Please refer to the OLS Academy SOP Virtual Learning for detailed instructions on how to access classroom lectures virtually and the necessary technological requirements to do so.
+1. Please refer to the OLS Academy SOP: Virtual Learning for detailed instructions on how to access classroom lectures virtually and the necessary technological requirements to do so.

-No.: 2122-4.1 Policy Title: Classroom Protocol Policy Effective Date: August 2021 Latest Review Date: May 2023
+No.: 2122-4.2 Policy Title: Classroom Protocol Policy Effective Date: August 2021 Latest Review Date: July 2024